ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 **Rules for QiStreamBehavior *Id***

-1. Case Insensitive
+1. Not case sensitive
 2. Spaces are allowed
 3. Cannot start with two underscores ("\_\_")
-4. Cannot contain slash characters ("/" or "\\")
+4. Cannot contain forward slashes or backslashes ("/" or "\\")
-5. Maximum of 260 characters
+5. Can contain a maximum of 260 characters

 **Methods affected by QiStreamBehavior**